eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

   "to": "<token>",
   "data": {
     "title": "New data available",
-    "text": "The new data can be used in a multitude of ways", "payload": "custom data"
+    "body": "The new data can be used in a multitude of ways", "payload": "custom data"
   }
 }